Savory/docs/src/techniques/databases.md

 ### KV

 Repository has a method `getSecondaryKeys` which takes an object as parameter and will create secondary keys for it.
 You need to implement it for each repository with secondary keys.
-For example, here is an implementation of the VoteRepository from our [SAASKIT](https://github.com/Savory/saaskit-danet)
+For example, here is an implementation of a VoteRepository

 ```ts
 import { Injectable } from 'jsr:@danet/core';